In

 👣 Who Should Consider EB‑3?

-• Workers with 2+ years of experience or training (EB‑3B), or bachelor’s degree level (EB‑3A), or who are willing to take eligible unskilled jobs (EB‑3C) which American employers are struggling to fill.
+• Workers with 2+ years of experience or training (EB‑3B), or bachelor’s degree level (EB‑3A), or who are willing to take eligible unskilled jobs (EB‑3C), which American employers are struggling to fill.

-• Individuals seeking permanent status rather than temporary work visas, where employer is willing to complete the full sponsorship process.
+• Individuals seeking permanent status rather than temporary work visas, where the employer is willing to complete the full sponsorship process.

 Non-Immigrant (Temporary) Work Visas